okonomichiyaki/supercat/070-construction.md

 ✦ <!-- priority=5 --> Can bot Build cities? <span style="font-size: 12px;">(15)</span> Prefer:

-- only Build double city if winning a declared ambition and uncovering power bonus
+- (ignore if Flagship) only Build double city if winning a declared ambition and uncovering power bonus
+- (Flagship only) do not build more cities than starports on Flagship board

 ✦ <!-- priority=10 --> Can bot Build or Repair to take control of a rival building? <span style="font-size: 12px;">(25,26)</span>